Installing Antennas

 Summary: RV and Boat Antenna Installation

-Mounting antennas and running wires, particularly inside an RV or boat, can be challenging and even a bit scary, but it's often necessary in order to utilize modern signal-enhancing gear like boosters and antennas.
+Mounting antennas and running wires, particularly inside an RV or boat, can be challenging and even a bit scary, but it's often necessary to utilize modern signal-enhancing gear like boosters and antennas.

-Your situation will more than likely be different than your neighbors and nomadic peers.
+Your situation will likely be different from that of your neighbors and nomadic peers.
 The examples and use cases in this guide are just a few samples of what is possible.
-With so many types, makes, and models of RVs and boats out there, very few installations will be the same.
+With so many types, makes, and models of RVs and boats, very few installations will be the same.

-The most important thing you can do to make the process easier is to develop a plan and analyze all parts of it.
-Utilize the questions posed at the beginning of this guide - stop and think about the "what ifs" and trade-offs you may have to consider.
+The most important thing you can do to make the process easier is to develop a plan and analyze all its parts.
+Utilize the questions posed at the beginning of this guide—stop and think about the "what ifs" and trade-offs you may have to consider.
+Be sure to include the potential for future upgrades in your plan.

 It may be daunting, but once your plan is realized, you'll more than likely find it was well worth the work and hassle.